JSCOTT40/LoginPage/ReadMe.md

 ## Authors

-Jayce Scott
+- Jayce Scott
-Aljeandro Gonzales-Garcia
+- Aljeandro Gonzalez-Garcia
-Dhyan Thakar
+- Dhyan Thakar

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.